apjs/ReactVelocity/README.md

 ## Usage

 To get started, fork -> clone -> npm install -> npm start the project onto your machine and run it in localhost and select one of the two features that you wish to work in.
+You may also visit [reactvelocity.com](http://reactvelocity.com) but it is recommended to use this master repo for the most recent version as there can be delays in the website update.
 The cyan page allows you to begin adding components for a React-based application and the purple page allows you to add a layer of Redux functionality.
 In React mode, you can toggle between stateful and stateless components.
 Redux mode allows you to add much more including reducers, actions, and containers all while preserving the ability to add functional and presentational components.

 ## Contributing